Parking Rules and Regulations

 Parking Permit Prices

-Permits are prorated in January and June of each year.
+Permit prices are prorated in January and June of each year.
 Permits are valid from the date of purchase through August 31 of the current academic year.
-One (1) physical permit is provided per permit purchase regardless of how many vehicles are associated with the permit.
+One (1) physical permit is provided per permit purchase regardless of the number of vehicles linked with the permit.
 Additional permits are available at full price.

 Payroll deduction plans are available for benefits-eligible employees.